lienzhuzhu/lienzhuzhu.github.io/_drafts/2023-04-30-tcp-hijack.md

 # That's it!

-In this post, we learned about some of the security vulnerabilities of in TCP.
+We explored the TCP protocol in greater depth, hijacking a TCP connection between two users on the same LAN as the attacker and executing an arbitrary command.

-In the next part, we will expand on the knowledge gained from conducting the RST attack to hijack the `telnet` connection to run an arbitrary command.
+In the final installment of this series, we will go a step further and execute a reverse shell using the TCP hijacking technique presented here.